 Resumption in TLS 1.2

 In TLS 1.2 the server would send the client either a Session ID or a Session Ticket.
-The former is a reference number that the server can trace back to a session, while the latter is an encrypted serialized session which is stored in the client and not in the server.
+The former is a reference number that the server can trace back to a session, while the latter is an encrypted serialized session that is stored in the client and not in the server.

 The next time the client would connect, it would send the Session ID or Ticket in the ClientHello, and the server would acknowledge the identity of the client, jumping straight to the “finished” messages and saving a round-trip.
 The image below shows how session resumption works in TLS 1.2 (courtesy of Cloudflare).